 In 2013–2014 year the Niswonger Children’s Hospital in Johnson City, TN became the eighth hospital supported by the CDKF.
 The reason for this selection is that parents in Southwest Virginia use this hospital in many cases for a child with a serious illness since it is closer than Roanoke, VA.

-In 2019–2020 year the Children’s Inn located on the grounds of National Institute of Health (NIH) in Bethesda, Maryland became the ninth hospital supported by the CDKF.
+In 2019–2020 year the Children’s Inn located on the grounds of National Institutes of Health (NIH) in Bethesda, Maryland became the ninth hospital supported by the CDKF.

 By: Yvonne Holley, Past Governor